 - (a) Land designated in the IDP as Unserviced Business/Commercial, may continue under the same Land Use Bylaw District as currently exists at the time of IDP approval.
-However, new proposals for development, subdivision, or redesignation shall be in accordance with the policies of the IDP and applicable provisions under the relevant Land Use Bylaw, and not undermine the ability of the land to accommodate the future intended uses. - (b) Applications for Unserviced Business/Commercial subdivision or development within the IDP Area shall require redesignation to the appropriate Land Use District as a condition of subdivision or development approval.
+However, new proposals for development, subdivision, or redesignation shall be in accordance with the policies of the IDP and applicable provisions under the relevant Land Use Bylaw, and not undermine the ability of the land to accommodate the future intended uses. - (b) Applications for Unserviced Business/Commercial subdivision or development within the IDP Area shall require redesignation to the appropriate Land Use District as part of subdivision or development approval. - (c) Proposed Unserviced Business/Commercial uses shall be in accordance with those uses (permitted or discretionary) allowed for in the designated district within a Land Use Bylaw. - (d) Applications for Unserviced Business/Commercial subdivision or development within the IDP Area should be evaluated according to the following criteria: - i. impacts of development on future urban growth; - ii. impacts on future servicing and transportation corridors and facilities; - iii. any potential traffic impacts within either municipality; - iv. impacts on adjacent land uses within both municipalities; - v. effects of development in environmentally sensitive or hazardous areas. - vi. adequate access to roads, water supply, and septic systems; and vii. appropriate intermunicipal referral and communication as provided for under Section 5.45.4 of this Intermunicipal Development Plan.